European Women's Handball Championship

 The European Women's Handball Championship is the official competition for senior women's national handball teams of Europe, and takes place every two years.
 In addition to crowning the European champions, the tournament also serves as a qualifying tournament for the Olympic Games and World Championship.
-As of December 2022, the only teams that have ever won the championship are Norway (nine times), Denmark (three times), Hungary, Montenegro and France (each once).
+As of December 2024, the only teams that have ever won the championship are Norway (ten times), Denmark (three times), Hungary, Montenegro and France (each once).

 History

 In year 1946, the International Handball Federation was founded by eight European nations, and though non-European nations competed at the World Championships, the medals had always been taken by European nations.
 European Handball Federation is founded in 1991.
 At the same time (1995), the World Championship was changed from a quadrennial to a biannual event, and the European Handball Federation now began its own championship – which also acted as a regional qualifier for the World Championship.
 The tournament will be expanded to 24 teams in 2024 to take place in Austria, Hungary and Switzerland.